 Expertise & Experience

 Emma has considerable experience in constitutional law.
 Whilst studying for her Commercial Law Masters, she worked as a legal advisor for the Welsh Government within the Office of the Counsel General.
 Her role included drafting and amending statutory instruments, statute commencement orders, and undertaking parliamentary bill research.
-In practice, Emma has particular experience in health and social care, community care, mental health, and education.
-Her Public Law practice is complemented by her Education and Court of Protection practice.
+Alongside private practice, Emma is currently studying an MPhil in Law at Balliol College, Oxford University, in her specialist areas.

-Court of Protection: Emma has appeared in several high-profile medical cases concerning life and death decisions of children and adults and also specialises in complex property and affairs cases, including disputes about the estates of well-known public figures in the UK and internationally.
+Court of Protection: Emma has appeared in numerous high-profile medical cases and guidance cases concerning life and death decisions of children and adults and also specialises in complex property and affairs cases, including disputes about the estates of well-known public figures in the UK and internationally.
 She is highly experienced in applications involving serious medical treatment for children and adults, the former under the inherent jurisdiction (particularly in cases involving eating disorders), unusual deprivation of liberty cases (including advising and obtaining damages and/or other relief), and in cases where there is an overlap between the MCA 2005 and MHA 1983.
 She is very experienced in all aspects of welfare disputes (including fluctuating capacity), and decisions including experimental treatment, covert treatment, sterilisation, contraception, sexual relations, internet and social media use, and marriage (including forced marriage).
 Emma is also regularly instructed in property and affairs disputes which include retrospective capacity issues, statutory wills, authority for “gifting”, and the appointment and removal of deputies and attorneys which include multi-million pound estates in the UK and abroad.

-Education: Emma is instructed by Local Authorities, Governors, Headteachers, the Welsh Government, Charities, and parents in special educational needs disputes, discrimination claims (on the grounds of disability, race, and religious belief), school admission appeals (including legally advising the panel) and school exclusions in England and Wales.
+Education: Emma is instructed by Local Authorities, Governors, Headteachers, the Welsh Government, Charities, and parents in special educational needs disputes, discrimination claims (on the grounds of disability, race, and religious belief, for example), school admission appeals (including legally advising the panel) and school exclusions in England and Wales.
 Emma also advises upon education outside school, school attendance, school organisation, school governance and finance, school closures, school staffing, and school transport.

 Cases & Work of Note